PaulFasola/paulfasola/README.md

 	- [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) by Frederick P. Brooks Jr.
 - :e-mail: How to reach me: <a href="mailto:me@paulfasola.fr">send me an email!</a>
 - :exclamation: Not into "we have a ping pong table!" or consulting companies
-- :airplane: Traveler (I also jump from them from time to time)
+- :airplane: Traveler (I also jump from them from time to time 🪂)
 - :sushi: Fanboy (humm... sushi :drooling_face:)

 <br />